isabella232/primetime.en/help/programming/tvsdk-3.0-for-ios/c-psdk-ios-3.0-va-integration-overview/c-psdk-ios-3.0-va-integration/t-psdk-ios-3.0-va-integrate-heartbeats.md

 snippet: y
 ---

-# Initialize and configure video analytics{#initialize-and-configure-video-analytics}
+# Initialize and configure video analytics {#initialize-and-configure-video-analytics}

 You can configure your player to track and analyze video use.